Ellen Ripley (Weaver) sings ‘You are my lucky star’ while battling the Xenomorph at the end of Alien. Here’s why that’s fascinating.

 Ridley Scott’s Alien (1979) ends on a disturbingly memorable note.

-Sole survivor Ellen Ripley (Weaver) escapes the Nostromo in an escape shuttle, seconds before the ship explodes.
-As earlier in the film, however, this is a false escape.
+Sole survivor Ellen Ripley (Weaver) jettisons the Nostromo in an escape shuttle, seconds before the ship explodes.
+As earlier in the film, however, this is a false fleeing.

 Ripley thinks she’s home free – but one of cinema’s most famous jump scares lies ahead.
 The alien is already onboard with her.
 And now it and Ripley are trapped together in tiny escape pod.